justinzhong/ionthruster/README.md

 # Ionthruster

-A .NET library for automating tasks and workflows.
+A lightweight, middleware framework for running tasks in C#